 FISHING ROCK-FOGARTY CREEK: Get out your Sharpie!
 I had missed a route change at Fogarty Creek that keeps hikers west of the highway (so no highway crossings), still gives you restroom access, and adds no distance to the hike.
 Cross off the instructions on pp. 141-142 and do this instead: After leaving the beach at Fishing Rock, turn right on Fogarty Avenue and follow it south to US 101.
 Then walk the highway shoulder just 0.1 mile and veer right into a wide gravel path down to the beach.
 Wade the creek if you want, otherwise go left on the paved path along the creek a short distance to a footbridge (at the park restrooms), cross the bridge, and take another paved path on the south bank east to stone stairs leading up the hill to where the OCT continues south.

 LODGING IN FLORENCE: Especially if you are hoping for a zero day in Florence, but in any case, I urge you to arrange camping or lodging in advance.
 As I note in the book, there is tent camping at the Port of Siuslaw in Florence, but no longer hiker-biker.
 Cost is about $40 for a tent site with up to 2 tents, plus another $10 if you reserve ahead.
 USUALLY they have room for drop-ins but not always, and it's getting tighter, with smoke and fires chasing campers to the coast.
 Another option: Florence 101 Hostel.
 Owner Marianne Brisbane had to convert it from dorms to private rooms due to covid, so it's more expensive, but not bad: $35-$55/night + fees.
 Her Facebook pages looks inactive but lists email, phone, and link to AirBnB listings (which is how she books).
 Could be a nice splurge to celebrate the halfway point on the OCT.
-About Honeyman State Park hiker-biker (as apparently recommended by folks at the Port of Siuslaw): Non-hikers don't undertand that Honeyman is on 101 but it's not on the OCT, and there are no trails from there to the beach (and bushwacking 2 miles west is rough, across open dunes but also dense coastal forest and westlands).
-You would have to hike an extra 1.8 miles south from South Jetty Road to get to Honeyman.
-Then either backtrack to South Jetty Road and then west, or go south another 4.4 highway miles to Siltcoos Beach Road, then west.
-It's worth a few bucks to line up Florence lodging/camping in advance.

 SECTION 4